zonemaster/zonemaster/README.md

 Ubuntu 14.04     | 5.5   |   9.3
 Ubuntu 16.04     | 5.7   |   (9.5)

-_PostgreSQL has not been tested on neither CentOS 7 nor Debian 7.
+_PostgreSQL has not been tested on CentOS 7 and Debian 7.
 We had issues on Debian 8 and Ubuntu 16.04 that we could not resolve before release._

 _MySQL has not been tested on FreeBSD._